vorakl/TrivialRC/src.docs/content/pages/info.rst

 any parameters.

-Another option in this case could be to install the script in a more appropriate place but don't forget to specify ``--workdir /etc`` parameter every time when you invoke this rc system.
+Another option in this case could be to install the script in a more appropriate place but don't forget to specify ``-w /etc`` parameter every time when you invoke this rc system.
 Both options are possible and it depends more on a particular use case.
 For instance, in case of using in a docker container, I personaly prefer to have all configuration in separate files in ``trc.d/``